I have a houseboy, and it's the best money I've ever spent.

 At the end of every day he comes and tells me what he has done, and says goodbye with a smile.

 "Is there anything else I can do today?"

 Did I mention that I heart him?
-I mean, he kicks ass over the mostly surly Mexicanas that we had coming to clean our house before.
-They would flit around the house like shadow creatures, never looking you in the eye, practically running away if you ever tried to talk to them.
+I mean, he kicks ass over the mostly surly mexicanas that we had coming to clean our house before.
+They would flit around the house like shadow creatures, never looking you in the eye, practically freaking out if you ever tried to talk to them.
 Never asked a question about how something worked, or where it belonged.
-And that’s why those are MAIDS and Beh is a HOUSEKEEPER.
+And that's why those are MAIDS and Beh is a HOUSEKEEPER.
 Because he actually keeps house.

 He was asking me about my cleaning products, and I realized that I had nothing but orange cleaner and Simple Green.
 Fine for me, but the man needed some tools.
 So I got him all the fancy Method cleaning stuff from Target.
 You know, Method is the non-toxic cleaning stuff in mod designer packages.
 Now I have to get him a new broom, because the old one is sad and pathetic, with curled up bristles.

 He's a Swiffer Man.
 The other day he showed me his used Swiffer cloth.
 It was all dirty and covered in dog hair.
 "Miss Laura, this is why I LOVE the Swiffer.
 Because it can pick this up after I sweep and vacuum."